 Malware/Goodware Ratio.
 We investigate in detail how class imbalance in the constructed dataset threatens the performance of PCL-based malware classification.
 To this end, we customize three datasets, composed of 2,400, 3,600 and 4,800 apps with a malware/goodware ratio of 1, 2 and 3 respectively.
-We found that the performance decreases (but still with F-measure above 0.86) with the ratio of malware in the set.
+Fig. 8 depicts the distribution of F-measure for these different malware/goodware ratios.
+We note that the performance decreases with the ratio of malware in the set.
 Such a finding was already shown in Allix et al.'s large scale empirical study with a different feature set [2].